 Writers often make the mistake of working under the assumption that their audience might not be as intelligent as they actually are.
 If we underestimate our audience, we can write protagonists who make implausible choices and protagonists who bumble their way through the story.
 It’s easy to write a story if you stretch reality and hope the audience will overlook or miss the glaring lapses of logic in your script.
 It’s lazy and it’s not effective.

-Write smart characters and even smarter antagonists, which raise the stakes and tension in the audience.
+Write smart characters and even smarter antagonists that raise the stakes and tension in the audience.
 Follow the reason and logic of the world your audience lives in and assume their intelligence is equal to yours.

 The New Story